eProsima/vulcanexus/docs/rst/installation/linux_source_installation.rst

 First, follow the `Install dependencies using rosdep <https://docs.ros.org/en/galactic/Installation/Ubuntu-Development-Setup.html#install-dependencies-using-rosdep>`_ section of ROS 2 installation guide.
 Then, some additional dependencies which are required for the Vulcanexus distribution must be installed.
-Start by adding the Qt 5.15 repository:
+Start by adding the Qt 5.15 repository required for the installation of several Fast DDS Monitor dependencies:

 .. code-block:: bash